kr-colab/locator/README.md

 if you run in to trouble the main method requires python3, gnuplot, and the following packages:
 ```
 allel, re, os, keras, matplotlib, sys, zarr, time, subprocess, copy
-numpy, pandas, tensorflow (v2+), scipy, tqdm, argparse, gnuplotlib
+numpy, pandas, tensorflow (v2+), scipy (1.4.1), tqdm, argparse, gnuplotlib
 ```

 We recommend running on a CUDA-enabled GPU (https://www.tensorflow.org/install/gpu).

 # Overview
 `locator` reads in a set of genotypes and locations, trains a neural network to approximate the relationship between them, and predicts locations for a set of samples held out from the training routine.
+By fitting multiple models to different regions of the genome or to bootstrapped subsets of the full SNP matrix, the approach can also estimate uncertainty in a location estimate.

 We also provide a command-line R program `scripts/plot_locator.R` to summarize error and generate plots from multiple `locator` predictions for each individual (i.e. from windowed analysis or bootstraps).